 Group Project Q & A presentation: In the final weeks of the course students will participate in a Q&A style forum on their particular global challenge.
 All group members will provide input into a panel discussion answering audience submitted questions.

 Assessment DetailSGDE Participation: Students engage in weekly small group activities involving group work, collaborative problem solving and discussion with peers and an academic facilitator (10%).

 Group Project and Q&A presentation: Small teams of students work together to identify a contemporary challenge; each team in the SGDE cass will work on a different challenge with team members each taking a different perspective in the global challenge they have adopted.
-Group presentations will be held in class in the form of a Psychology Q & A panel session with the team presenting a panel debate and discussion (answering audience questions).
-(20%)
+Pre-recorded group presentations will be played in class in the form of a Psychology Q & A panel session with the team presenting a panel debate and discussion (answering audience questions).
+(15%)

 Modular Assessments: Online assessments of learning for the content in modules 1-4 will take place over the semester.
 Assessment detail will be dependent on the module content but may include a short reflection upon a popular misconception or myth, and analysis from a psychological perspective or a brief MCQ test on content.
 (40%)

-White Paper: Students will identify a global challenge and outline a position with supporting evidence to address the global challenge using psychological perspectives, and identify the limitations of the psychological approach along with the potential for inter-disciplinary contributions to solutions.
-(30%)
+Major Essay: Students will identify a global challenge and outline a position with supporting evidence to address the global challenge using psychological perspectives, and identify the limitations of their chosen psychoogical approaches for addressing the challenge.
+(35%)

 SubmissionSubmissions for assessment will occur online via MyUni using the Turn-it-In submission tool.

 Grades for your performance in this course will be awarded in accordance with the following scheme: